Technology Focus – Caydence

 Okay so what is Caydence?

-Caydence is a 3D visualization software solution that essentially depicts a utility network.
-It brings together asset data, remote sensing spatial data with bespoke analysis customized to client requirements to identify and report on asset issues.
-It also supports organizational level account management with user profiles and roles.
+Caydence is a 3D visualisation software solution that essentially depicts a utility network.
+It brings together asset data, remote sensing spatial data with bespoke analysis customised to client requirements to identify and report on asset issues.
+It also supports organisational level account management with user profiles and roles.

 Why do you believe that these concepts are valuable for utilities?